 On November 10, 2017, Carrie Underwood fell on the steps outside of her home and suffered various injuries including a broken wrist and multiple cuts and abrasions.
 Her treatment at the hospital included receiving 40-50 stitches on her face.
-The accident altered Underwood's appearance slightly, and affected her self-confidence about her appearance.
+The accident altered Underwood's appearance and affected her self-confidence.
 This song finds the singer reflecting on her insecurities.

 Oh no, you can't dress it up in lace or rhinestones